Service blueprint shows the pains of delivering membership

 • automation of manual processes

-In future posts, I’ll describe key aspects of the project, including manual accessibility testing the web form wizard.
-With over 20,000 registrations each year, this simple transaction fits a sweet spot for digital self-service.
+In future posts, I’ll describe key aspects of the project, including manual accessibility testing of the web form wizard.
+With over 20,000 registrations every year, this simple transaction fits a sweet spot for digital self-service.